elmcraft/elmcraft.org/content/elm-loves/hiring.md

 <internal>

+SWBAT:

-SWBAT: understand what the hiring in Elm experience might be like, not just process (actually hiring someone) but also follow on (what it's like to actually integrate that person into the team)
+Understand what the hiring in Elm experience might be like:

+- Hiring (actually hiring someone)
+- Onboarding (what it's like to actually integrate that person into the team)

+Approach:
-Thinking of the "at a glance" point, the idea is that a CTO could skim the overview for the "shock facts", then go get more detail for any claims they might be curious about.
+- "at a glance" points, CTO can skim overview for "shock facts", then go to detail for any claims interesting to them

-Social proof against each one with real quotes from people.
+- social proof against each one with real quotes from people.

 </internal>